Introduction

 Building a Long-Lasting Fire

-Layering Technique: Begin with the largest logs at the bottom, laying them side by side.
-Add a second layer of slightly smaller logs perpendicular to the first.
-Continue with additional layers, decreasing the size of the logs as you build up.
+Layering Technique: Start with the biggest logs at the bottom, laying them side by side.
+Then, add a layer of smaller logs across the first layer.
+Keep stacking smaller logs as you go up.

-Top with Tinder and Kindling: Place your kindling and then tinder on top.
-This method allows the fire to burn from the top down, creating a longer-lasting and self-sustaining fire as the heat ignites the layers below.
+Top with Tinder and Kindling: Finally, put your kindling and tinder on top.
+This way, the fire will light from the top down, giving you a longer-lasting flame that burns steadily as the heat moves down.

 Step 3: Lighting the Fire Pit